zopefoundation/zopetoolkit/index.rst

 case.

 We recommend you update your existing code to import from the new packages if possible.
 We list major changes below.
-We are also working on an extension to the Zope testrunner that can indicate indirect imports, as well as a tool to upgrade existing ZODBs to make use of new import locations.

 Migration issues
 ----------------